Jurajzovinec/homework-cloud-talk/README.md

 ### Your solution description of first task

-Write your idea description along with time and memory complexity here.

 My solution is based on usage of *Summed-area table* algorithm.

 #### Time complexity